kk00ss/Rhinodog/README.md

 Implementation of inverted index on top of LMDB with some interesting optimizations.
 Written for fun, work in progress.

 ##Current state
-* readiness - Limited features, not 100% tests coverage.
+* readiness - Limited features, not 100% tests coverage, current implementation of compaction is not well tested yet.
-* Unit and regression tests - work in progress.
 * Indexing performance -  on enwiki texs of size 569MB it takes 50sec with Core i7 4790K and SSD Samsung 840 EVO, which is about 40GB/Hour, which is 50% of Lucene's indexing performance on my hardware.
 Lucene's English analyzer is used, and similar approach in general, but updating B-tree is quite slow (write speed in TaskManager are much smaller) and Rhinodog uses ConcurrentSkipList for TermHash which is slower than Lucene's TermHash.
 ConcurrentSkipList - will help in developing better NRT (Near Real Time) search.
 * Querying tests - were run on generated documents.
 Results vary from 2-3 times slower than Lucene to same 2-3 times faster than Lucene.
 This difference depend on how do query terms correlate with each other, if they are common words that occur in almost every document - Lucene is faster, the larger the difference in term frequencies of query terms - the better it is for Rhinodog.
 Educated guess would be - because Red-Black-Tree is faster than skip-lists.
-UPDATE: benchmaks on real text were incorrect because of differences in tokenization applied to query terms, which made Lucene and Rhinodog perform different queries.
+Currently result returned from Rhinodog are on avarage 89% same as Lucene (BM25 similarity with same parameters), difference come from different norm values.
+For some documents number of terms in a document is larger as calculated by Lucene - test uses same EnglishAnalyzer for both inverted index implementations.

 ##Plans
 * Multifield documents support